-Hegel’s many references to Aristotle should help to clarify the obscure phrase that “Substance is also Subject”.
-In particular, Aristotle’s own somewhat obscure phrase about the identity of thought with the thing thought is relevant, as is his dialectical development of the different senses of ousia (“substance”) in the Metaphysics.
+Hegel’s many references to Aristotle should help to clarify the Hegelian claim that “Substance is also Subject”.
+In particular, Aristotle’s own thesis of the identity of thought with the thing thought is relevant, as is his dialectical development of the different senses of ousia (“substance”) in the Metaphysics.

-Thought in this sense is essentially self-standing, and unlike the mental-act sense not dependent in its determination on a “thinker” who optionally instantiates it.
+Thought in this sense is essentially self-standing, and unlike the mental-act sense not dependent in the determination of its meaning on a “thinker” (who optionally instantiates it, and if so is responsible for the occurrence of a related event).
 This gives a nice double meaning to the autonomy of reason.
 (What such thoughts do depend on is other such thoughts with which they are inferentially connected.)

 The primary locus of Aristotelian intellect is directly in shareable thoughts of this sort and their interconnection, rather than in a sentience that “has” them.
 Hegel adopts all of this.

 Concepts in a unity of apperception are forms to be approached discursively, not mental representations or intentional acts.
 They are more like custom rules for material inference.
 The redoubling implied in apperception, like that of the Aristotelian “said of” relation, hints at the recursive structure of inferential articulation.
 The Hegelian Absolute, or “the” Concept, just nominalizes such an inferential coherence of concepts.